 Even after stopping working, you may have some income.
-For instance, you may have a rental property that brings some income every month.
+For instance, you may have a rental property that brings some monthly income.
 Or you may have a side hustle that you continue after retirement.
-You need to compute an estimate of how much you will earn per month, if anything, during your financial independence.
+You need to estimate how much you will earn monthly, if anything, during your financial independence.

 You should not consider dividends income towards your FI number!
 The reason is that they are already included in the withdrawal of your net worth every year.
-If you count towards FI number, you are more likely to run out of money before you are financially independent.
+If you count dividends towards the FI number, you are more likely to run out of money before being financially independent.

-Once you have an estimate of your FI income, you can compute your final FI number as the previous FI number minus income * 100/WR.
 For instance, if I could earn 1000 CHF per month in retirement, that would mean I could remove 342’857 CHF from my FI number.
-This would bring it down to 1.5 million.
-I do not plan to have this income, this was for the sake of the example.
+This extra income would bring it down to 1.5 million.
+I do not plan to have this income in my own future.
+It was for the sake of the example.
 But many people do not realize that their FI number can be lower than they think if they get some income.
 If you cannot get your expenses lower, you could get extra income when you are retired.

 Refresh your number

 One thing you need to remember is that this is not a science.
 Your FI number is likely to change over time.
 Indeed, your goals may vary, and your life may evolve more than you think now.
 It is complicated to predict what you will spend in retirement.
 That is why you will have to refresh it from time to time.

-If you are at the beginning of your journey, it is likely that it will you ten years to become financially independent.
-Are you sure your FI number will the same in ten years?
-You may have new hobbies, new goals, new dreams or life may be much more (or less) expensive than it is now.
-That is why you should set your FI number in stone.
+If you are beginning your journey, it will likely take you ten years or more to become financially independent.
+Are you sure your FI number will be the same in ten years?
+You may have new hobbies, new goals, or new dreams, or life may be much more (or less) expensive than it is now.
+That is why you should not set your FI number in stone.

-I think that your FI number should be revisited at least once a year.
+I think that you should revisit this exercise at least once a year.
 Or even every quarter if you are motivated enough!
 You want this number to be as accurate as possible.
-If you think your FI number is too small because your expenses are increasing, it is better to realize that now than to be broke because you retired too early!
+If you think your FI number is too small because your expenses increase, it is better to realize that now than to be broke because you retired too early!

-By now, you should understand that computing, or estimating, your Financial Independence (FI) number is something very important if you plan to ever get financially independent.
+By now, you should understand that computing or estimating your Financial Independence (FI) number is fundamental if you plan to get financially independent.

 Have you ever computed your FI number?
 How do you calculate it?
 And what is it?